 The BoG encourages study of the following:

-Signaling of projection format parameters, coding tools parameters, and post-filtering hints.
+Signalling of projection format parameters, coding tools parameters, and post-filtering hints.

 GPU complexity impact of rendering (including possible post-processing) of projection formats.

 The BoG asks the track for guidance on normative tool adoption for 360 video.
 What complexity impact could be acceptable to remove subjective artifacts that pre- and post-processing alone are unable to resolve?